Read This First

 Prompt 2: In what domains can design thinking be effectively used?

-In what domains can design thinking be effectively used: practical stakes and consequences.
+The real issue is what In what domains can design thinking be effectively used changes once it becomes precise.

-The pressure point is In what domains can design thinking be effectively used: this is where “Design Thinking” stops being merely named and starts guiding judgment.
+The live issue is In what domains can design thinking be effectively used.
+This is where “Design Thinking” starts to guide judgment instead of merely sounding important.

-The anchors here are In what domains can design thinking be effectively used, Revamping the Online Learning Platform, and Enhancing Patient Experience in a Hospital.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep In what domains can design thinking be effectively used, Revamping the Online Learning Platform, and Enhancing Patient Experience in a Hospital in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Creating new products or improving existing ones to better meet user needs, enhance usability, and provide innovative solutions.